- Chart

 Threats

-- Increased competition in the renewable energy sector
+- Increasing competition in renewable energy development

 - Rising interest rates impacting financing costs